simplyaltis/SimplyAltis-AltisLife/README.md

 - More items are now removed on being arrested
 - All the new items are saved and persistant in your inventory
 - Markets are now alphabetized
+- Cleaned up string tables.
+We are an english only server!